inngest/inngest/docs/SDK_SPEC.md

 }
 ```

-`null` can also be found depending on the Step type [5.3], where the particular Step type being used indicates its meaning.
+Other values such as `null` can also be found depending on the Step type [5.3], where the particular Step type being used indicates its meaning.

 ### 5.2.2.
 Memoizing a Step

-As Steps are found by an SDK during a Call Request, it MUST try to find the `data` or `error` already returned for that Step by matching the hashed Step ID with a key in the `steps` object.
-If this is found, the SDK MUST either return the relevant `data` to the Developer’s call or return/throw/raise the `error`.
+As Steps are found by an SDK during a Call Request, it MUST try to find either the successful data already returned for that Step or the error that caused it to fail by matching the hashed Step ID with a key in the `steps` object.
+If this is found, the SDK MUST either return the relevant data to the Developer’s call or return/throw/raise the error.

 If an `error` is returned/thrown/raised and the Developer has not either swallowed the error or returned/thrown/raised a new error, the SDK MUST mark the request as non-retriable [4.4.3].
+When this error is being serialized to be sent back to an Inngest Server, it SHOULD be the original serialized error that was returned/thrown/raised.

 If a Step’s hash is present in the `steps` object passed in the Call Request, it MUST NOT be reported when responding to that Call Request; only new Steps without a memoized `data` or `error` can be reported.